Kauzok/AmpV2/README.md

 ## Battlemage
 - WIP Battlemage, a melee/range hybrid who fights with electromagnetic attacks.
 Updated to new HenryMod template.

-## To-Do
+## Skills To Do

+- Stormblade
+  - Animations and the like

+- Ferroshot
+  - Add SFX for spike spawn/launch
+  - Create on impact effect

+- Bolt
+  - Add SFX for entry/state/exit
+  - Add VFX for entry/exit

-- Finish Skill Code
+- Fulmination
+  - Fix chain effect
+  - Add SFX

+- Voltaic Bombardment
+  - Adjust hitbox to make it hit higher
+  - Consider scaling up VFX

-- Cleanup code base, add comments
+- Cleanup code base, finish comments
 - Animations
 - Character Model
 - Skill Art (For UI)
 - Custom Skill Effects

 ## What's What?
 - Bolt: Turns player into a bolt of electricity, giving them free movement and 500% movement speed.
 Might want to add extra hurtbox filtering in the future, and adjust effect/camera lerp time, and maybe decrease movement speed but otherwise functions well.